 The C compiler implements a number of extensions to the C language.

 The C compiler supports the _Restrict keyword as an equivalent to the restrict keyword in the C99 standard.
-The _Restrict keyword is available with -xc99=none and -xc99=all, whereas the restrict keyword is only available with -xc99=all.
+The _Restrict keyword is available with any -std flag value when -pedantic is not specified, whereas the restrict keyword is only available with -std=c99 or -std=c11.

-For more information on supported C99 features, see Table C-6.
+For more information about supported C99 features, see Features of C99.

 The __asm keyword (note the initial double-underscore) is a synonym for the asm keyword.
-If you use asm, rather than __asm, and compile in -Xc mode, the compiler issues a warning.
-The compiler does not issue a warning if you use __asm in –Xc mode.
+The compiler will issue a warning for uses of the asm keyword when -pedantic is in effect.
+Use __asm to avoid these warnings.
 The __asm statement has the form:

 where string is a valid assembly language statement.